DevExpress/testcafe/docs/articles/documentation/continuous-integration/bitbucket-pipelines.md

 Bitbucket Pipelines CI is now configured to trigger the build when you push commits to your repository or create a pull request.

 To check if the build has passed or failed, open your project's page and go to the Pipelines status page.

+> Important!
+If the build fails with the **Unable to establish one or more of the specified browser connections** error, refer to [this troubleshooting guide](../using-testcafe/using-testcafe-docker-image.md#troubleshooting).